 - MA by Research/MRes: at least a 2.1 honours degree or equivalent qualification in a relevant subject are

 - PhD: a masters degree or equivalent in a subject area relevant to your proposed research topic

 - We actively encourage applications from students from different backgrounds who demonstrate appropriate research experience and achievement

 - EU and international students need IELTS 6.5 overall (with a minimum of 6.0 in writing and 5.5 in any other component) or equivalent (currently on website – No IELTS information on this course)

 See the further details of tuition fees when studying a course at the University of Gloucestershire.

-The School of Liberal and Performing Arts has extensive links with partners in Gloucestershire and beyond.
+The School of Arts has extensive links with partners in Gloucestershire and beyond.